akaDryyy/AMQTours/usual/README.md

 ### eloscrape.py

-1. (FIRST TIME ONLY) install python if you hadn't already and `pip install -r requirements.txt`, or run the provided `setup.bat` file
-2. put ALL tours that you want to count towards elo in `tourlist.txt`.
+1. put ALL tours that you want to count towards elo in `tourlist.txt`.
+2. run the script
+3. if you get ssl errors run `eloscrape_insecure.py` instead

+### NGMsolver.py

+1. get the latest `elos.json`
+2. get `ranks.txt` (the script uses this for players w/o a rating yet) and fill `players.txt` with the players you want to balance.
+If you have team requests, fill `whitelist.json` in the above folder with the names of the players you want to put in the same team, follow the provided format, the name must match the one in `elos.json` or `aliases.txt`.
+If you want to team up 3 players simply do ['playerA', 'playerB'], ['playerB', 'playerC'].
 3. run the script
-4. if you get ssl errors run `eloscrape_insecure.py` instead

-### NGMbalance_v3.5

-1. install python
-2. get the latest `elos.json`
-3. get `ranks.txt` (the script uses this for players w/o a rating yet) and fill `players.txt` with the players you want to balance
-4. run the script

-### NGMbsolver.py

-1. install python
-2. get the latest `elos.json`
-3. get `ranks.txt` (the script uses this for players w/o a rating yet) and fill `players.txt` with the players you want to balance
-4. run the script
 - `-s 3` to change the team size to 3, or any desired number.
 Defaults to 4
 - `-m quag` to change the code to quag.
 Defaults to usual
+4. output will be put in `codes.txt` with already the correct lobby codes

 ## USAGE NOTES

 - challonge team names
 	- should be in the format exactly provided by the balance script
 	- i.e. `{PLAYER} ({RANK}) {PLAYER} ({RANK}) {PLAYER} ({RANK}) {PLAYER} ({RANK}) `
 - sub handling
 	- if a player subs then note which rounds they played and the rounds they played in the tour and change their team name accordingly
 	- e.g. `bop (19.79) LelPop [1, 2, 3] (10.09) MrWolf [4, 5] (11.44) Wuffles (7.79) Oshino_bu (5.45) = 43.12`
 	- follow this format EXACTLY
 	- after running the script ensure that the sub shows up in the latest elo history -- you may need to delete the html from your `htmls/` folder
-- negative rated players
-	- balance algo can't handle negative players apparently
-	- I'll bugfix this at some point -- for now it just treats all negative players as 0

 ## FILE DESCRIPTIONS